django-cms/docs/docs/how_to/01-placeholders.rst

 in much the same way as it does for CMS Pages, with a switch for Structure and Content modes and so on.

-There is no automatic draft/live functionality for general Django models, so content is updated instantly whenever you add/edit them.

 .. _placeholder_object_permissions:

 Permissions